RADI: A low-rank ADI-type algorithm for large scale algebraic Riccati equations: Implementation aspects of the RADI algorithm

 However, in practice it is computationally very expensive to determine such an eigenvalue, since the matrix $\tilde{\nice{H}}$ is of order $2n$.
 We can approximate its eigenpairs through projection onto some subspace.
 If $U$ is an orthonormal basis of the chosen subspace, then

 is the projected residual Riccati equation with the associated Hamiltonian matrix

 Approximate eigenpairs of $\tilde{\nice{H}}$ are $(\hat{\lam}, \smb U \hat{r} \\ U \hat{q} \sme )$, where $(\hat{\lam}, \smb \hat{r} \\ \hat{q} \sme)$ are eigenpairs of $\pHtil$.
-Thus a reasonable choice for the next shift is such $\hat{\lam}$, for which $\|U \hat{q}\| = \|\hat{q}\|$ is the largest.
+Thus, a reasonable choice for the next shift is such $\hat{\lam}$, for which $\|U \hat{q}\| = \|\hat{q}\|$ is the largest.

 We still have to define the subspace $\spann{U}$.
 One option is to use $V_k$ (or, equivalently, the last $p$ columns of the matrix $Z_k$), which works very well in practice unless $p=1$.
 When $p=1$, all the generated shifts are real, which can make the convergence slow in some cases.
 Then it is better to choose the last $\ell$ columns of the matrix $Z_k$; usually already $\ell=2$ or $\ell=5$ or a small multiple of $p$ will suffice.
-We point out that this shift selection strategy has been adapted to low-rank Newton-ADI type methods for symmetric and non-symmetric Riccati equations in \cite{BenHW15,BenKS15}.
 An ultimate option is to use the entire $Z_k$, which we denote as $\ell=\infty$.
 This is obviously more computationally demanding, but it provides fast convergence in all cases we tested. \\

 {\bf Residual minimizing shifts.} The two successive residual factors are connected via the formula